wso2-attic/ballerina-integrator/README.md

 ### Metrics
 Metrics and alarts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for Ballerina restful service.
+Follow the below steps to set up Prometheus and view metrics for Ballerina database service.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.